Career Coach, Korn Ferry Advance

 Your first goal should be to build a rapport with your manager and coworkers.
 Find out if the members of your department typically go into the office on the same day.
 Maybe they meet once a month for lunch or happy hour.

-Beyond the niceties of learning about your colleagues, you’ll want to understand their work styles, Meintrup said.
+Beyond the niceties of learning about your colleagues, you’ll want to understand their work styles, Meintrup says.
 Find out if your manager has any pet peeves about how work should be delivered.
 “It’s easy to step on land mines if you don’t ask,” Meintrup says.
 For instance, maybe your boss expects all marketing memos to include data that backs up your recommendations.
-Or maybe he requests that all documents be shared via Google Docs, not Word.
+Or maybe they request that all documents be shared via Google Docs, not Word.

 Build a network beyond your department.